Ivan Krajčírik: Slovan Liberec

 On 3 July 2025, Krajčírik signed a contract with Slovan Liberec until summer 2028.

+Loan to Ružomberok

+On 9 July 2026, Krajčírik joined Ružomberok on a one-year loan deal.

 International career

 Krajčírik received his first senior national team nomination on 23 May 2022, when Štefan Tarkovič named his as an alternate ahead of four UEFA Nations League fixtures against Belarus, Azerbaijan and Kazakhstan.
 For the same June fixtures, he was also a member of U21 team ahead of a qualifier against Malta and a friendly against Romania.